Understanding the Singapore-UAE Business Corridor

 - Justification letter explaining hiring necessity

-- Details of local recruitment efforts (for COMPASS)
+- Details of local recruitment efforts for COMPASS assessment

 Document Authentication for UAE Residents